European Green Deal: Aims

 It also leans on Horizon Europe, to play a pivotal role in leveraging national public and private investments.
 Through partnerships with industry and member States, it will support research and innovation on transport technologies, including batteries, clean hydrogen, low-carbon steel making, circular bio-based sectors and the built environment.

 The EU plans to finance the policies set out in the Green Deal through an investment plan – InvestEU, which forecasts at least €1 trillion in investment.
 Furthermore, for the EU to reach its goals set out in the deal, it is estimated that approximately €260 billion a year is going to be required by 2030 in investments.

-Before 1970, almost half of all European residential structures were built.
+Almost half of all European residential structures were built before 1970.
 At the time, no consideration was given to the amount of energy used by materials and standards.
 At the present rate of refurbishment, reaching a highly energy-efficient and decarbonised building stock might take more than a century.
 One of the major aims of the European Green Deal is to “at least double or even triple” the current refurbishment rate of approximately 1%.
 This is also true outside of the EU.
 In addition to rehabilitation, investment is required to enable the development of new efficient and ecologically friendly structures.

 In July 2021, the European Commission released its “Fit for 55” legislation package, which contains important guidelines for the future of the automotive industry: All new cars sold in the EU must be zero-emission vehicles from 2035.

 In the context of the Paris Agreement, and therefore using today's emissions as baseline, since 1990 EU emissions already dropped by 25% at 2019, a 55% reduction target using 1990 as baseline represents in 2019 terms a 40% reduction target, which can be calculated using this equation:

 According to the Emissions Gap Report 2020 by the United Nations Environment Programme, meeting the Paris Agreement's 1.5 °C temperature increase target (with 66% probability) requires GtCO2e 34/59 = 57% emissions reduction globally from 2019 levels by 2030, therefore well above the 40% target of the European Green Deal.
 This 57% emission reduction target at 2030 represents average global reductions, while advanced economies are expected to contribute more.